ramajayam-CA/Tally-Connector/README.md

 8. Get All Transaction and Ledger Data in Excel (Even a Very Large Data) in few clicks

-9.Get Critical Data Analysis for Tax audit Report
+9. Get Critical Data Analysis for Tax audit Report

 10. Analyse the Utilusation of Funds in a business enviornment.

+11. There are many further Benifits being explored by the Author